Azure/Cognitive-RecommendationsAPI-DynamicsAX2012R3-Samples/README.md

 # Cognitive-RecommendationsAPI-DynamicsAX2012R3-Samples

-Sample code  to integrate Microsoft Cognitive Services Recommendations API in Microsoft Dynamics AX 2012R3 Call Center module.
+This repo contains samples that demonstrate the Microsoft Cognitive Services Recommendations API integration in Microsoft Dynamics AX

-NOTE: Sample code will be available shortly.
+2012 R3.
+The integration was shipped as part of the Cumulative Update 12 of Microsoft Dynamics AX 2012 R3.
+Details of changes in CU 12 can be found here https://mbs.microsoft.com/Files/public/CS/AX2012R3/WhatsNewinAX2012R3CU12.pdf.

+The Cortana Intelligence services management feature is described in detail by the whitepaper https://mbs.microsoft.com/Files/public/CS/AX2012R3/WhitepaperCortanaintelligenceservicesmanagementinAX2012R3.pdf

+Sample 1 - Product recommendations in Call center module

+Follow the document "Using machine learning in AX 2012 R3 - Product recommendations in Call center.pdf" in this repo to implement recommendations related customizations in the Call center module.